lilpacy/gemini-paper-summarizer/README.md

 # Gemini Paper Summarizer

 ## Overview
-A command-line tool that uses Google's Gemini AI to generate summaries of academic papers.
+A command-line tool that uses Gemini API to generate summaries of academic papers.

 ## Prerequisites
 - Python 3.10+